Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/RadioButton.md

     root.Add(utilityRadioButton);
     ```

-Following output is generated when the RadioButton applying style:
+Following output is generated when a radio button is created by using style:

 ![RadioButton2](./media/RadioButton2.png)

 ## Responding to ClickEvent
-When you click a RadioButton, the RadioButton instance receives a click event.
+When you click a radio button, the radio button instance receives a click event.
 You can declare the click event handler as follows:

 ```cs